OlgaOMir/UFOs/README.md

 I would recommend:

     * to add a functionality to filter through comments

-    * to filter by the duration
+    * to filter by the duration of the event